First person fined under copyright laws

 Mr Caddick says 11 other cases are before the Copyright Tribunal and 6000 warning notices have been sent out.

-Next story in National: New Dotcom site gets 150 copyright complaints
+Next story in New Zealand: New Dotcom site gets 150 copyright complaints

 Copyright © 2013, Radio New Zealand